 Important: You should not modify or delete module workflow policies unless you are an expert user of the respective module.
-You cannot modify the name of a module workflow policy.

 A list of module workflow policies is available on the Policy Designer Overview page.
 Module workflow policies are identified by the text Module Workflow Policy for module <ModuleName>, which appears at the top of the Details workspace when you open the policy.